 August was another great month for sports betting in New Jersey.
 In fact, sports betting in the state has helped Atlantic city’s casinos to record one of their best monthly increases in revenues in the last 30 years.
 Of course, the potential for sportsbooks to earn from sports betting is only increasing, especially if you are using a great PPH Sportsbook.

-Wagers on sports for August is at $95.6 million, which is twice as much as the numbers for July.
-This is great news, considering that August is a slow month in the sports betting industry.
-And the numbers for July are high also because of the FIFA World Cup.
-With the popular major sporting leagues in the offseason, the market is truly bullish.
+Wagers on sports for August was recorded at $95.6 million, which is twice as much as the numbers for July.
+Considering that August is a slow month in the sports betting industry.
+Especially with the popular major sporting leagues in the offseason, the market is truly bullish.

 New Jersey’s Sports Betting Figures

 On-site sports betting collected around $74 million, with $21.7 million worth of wagers made via mobile and phone apps.
-And since there are a lot of sportsbook operators who are applying for online or mobile operations.
-The revenues from mobile wagers is expected to climb further.
+Of course there are a lot of sportsbook operators who are applying for online or mobile operations.
+So, the revenues from mobile wagers will climb further.

-The numbers are, of course, not the net revenues for operators, since a percentage of the revenues are comprised of futures bets for events like the World Series for Baseball, and the Super Bowl for Football.
+The numbers are, of course, not the net revenues for operators.
+Especially since a percentage of the revenues are of futures bets for events like the World Series for Baseball, and the Super Bowl for Football.